At the forefront of systems research since 1985

 ISR’s focus in this area helps to attract both undergraduate and graduate students who have an interest in biology, in neuroscience in particular, and in career paths that are at the interface of these fields and electrical and computer engineering.
 Faculty members of this group are actively involved in the campus graduate program in Neuroscience and Cognitive Science (NACS).

 ISR’s interest in micro and nanotechnology began in this way as well.
-ISR Director Gary Rubloff developed an interest in this area during his term and brought current Director Reza Ghodssi—a MEMS specialist—to the university as a junior faculty member.
+ISR Director Gary Rubloff developed an interest in this area during his term and brought the fifth director, Reza Ghodssi—a MEMS specialist—to the university as a junior faculty member.
 After a number of years of increasing activity, several units within the university were interested in forming a center for micro and nanotechnology, which became the Maryland NanoCenter.